zoxpx/pxdocs/content/reference/CLI/authorization.md

 title: Authorization using pxctl
 linkTitle: Authorization
 keywords: pxctl, command-line tool, cli, reference, authorization, auth-enabled, token, OIDC, self-signed, JWT, shared-secret, security
-description: Learn how to enable auth in your Portorx cluster
+description: Learn to interact with your authorization-enabled Portworx cluster using pxctl
 weight: 18
 ---

 ## Overview

-This document outlines how to interact with an auth-enabled Portworx cluster.
-The main way to do it is by using the `pxctl context` commands.
-In addition, you can integrate with an __OIDC provided token__ or __generate self-signed tokens__ through `pxctl`.
+This document outlines how to interact with an authorization-enabled Portworx cluster.
+The main way to do it is by using the `pxctl context` command.
+Also, you can integrate with an __OIDC provided token__ or __generate self-signed tokens__ through `pxctl`.
+See the [generate self-signed tokens](/reference/cli/self-signed-tokens) page for more details.

-## Context
+## Contexts

+Portworx stores the following locally to your home directory, allowing you to switch between configurations with a few commands:

+ - contexts
+ - associated clusters
+ - privileges
+ - tokens

+- contexts,
+- associated clusters,
+- privileges, and
+- tokens

-`pxctl` allows you to store contexts and associated clusters, privileges, and tokens local to your home directory.
-This way, you can easily switch between these configurations with a few commands.
+local to your home directory.
+This allows you to switch between these configurations with a few commands.

 {{<info>}}
-Since `pxctl context` is stored locally per node, you will need to create your context on the node you're working on.
+Since Portworx stores the context locally on each node, you must create your context on the node you're working on.
 {{</info>}}

-To find out the available commands, type:
+Run the `pxctl context` command with the `--help` flag to list the available subcommands and flags:

 ```text
 /opt/pwx/bin/pxctl context --help